Majors open to

 * If you do not meet the minimum eligibility requirements you still may be able to apply.
 Please contact email@example.com for more information.

-Classes will meet at ArtCenter during the remainder of Spring term.
+Classes will meet at ArtCenter during Spring term with travel to London over the spring break.

 London provokes and inspires.
-This Spring term you will create a personal project based on a given theme and then in the Spring Break fly to London, where each day you will be immersed in the heady mix of style and culture high and low.
+This Spring term you will create a personal project based on a given theme and then fly to London over the break, where each day you will be immersed in the heady mix of style and culture high and low.
 Learn to think about these influences the way the British do.
 Everything is inspiration and you will get the opportunity to present your projects to some of the leading thinkers and tastemakers of this global, inclusive and ever-changing international city.
 Come and see what all the fuss is about.

 London is a thrilling place with a multitude of places to visit.
 Monuments from the capital’s glorious past are everywhere, from medieval banqueting halls and the great churches of Christopher Wren to the eclectic Victorian architecture of the triumphalist British Empire.
 There is no shortage of things to do in London: you can relax in the city’s quiet Georgian squares, explore the narrow alleyways of the City of London, wander along the riverside walks, and uncover the quirks of what is still identifiably a collection of villages.
 The largest capital in the European Union, stretching for more than thirty miles from east to west, and with a population of just under eight million, London is also incredibly diverse, ethnically and linguistically, offering cultural and culinary delights from right across the globe.